-Students will complete a 6-week full-time clinical practicum experience focused on evidence-based practice.
-Clinical settings may include hospitals, school boards, children's treatment centres, preschool services, home care, and private practices.
+Students will complete a full-time clinical placement experience focused on evidence-based practice in a hospital, school, preschool program, children's treatment centre, home-care program, day program, or private practice.
+The placement is typically 6 weeks in duration.